Skyscraper: two towers in new five-tower residential development

 Absolute World 2

 Owner / Client

 MAD Studio, Beijing, with Burka Varacalli Architects

 Shen Jun, Robert Groessinger, Florian Pucher,Yi Wenzhen, Hao Yi , Yao Mengyao, Zhao Fan, Liu Yuan, Zhao Wei, Li Kunjuan,Yu Kui, Max Lonnqvist, Eric Spencer

 Cityzen Development Corporation with builder Fernbrook Homes

 Absolute Towers is a set of five residential towers in the city of Mississauga, Ontario, Canada.
 Construction of three of the towers was completed in 2008.
-The last two blocks, Absolute Word 1 and Absolute World 2, arewere completed in December 2012.
-The two towers are also known as the 'Condo Couple'.
+The last two blocks, Absolute Word 1 and Absolute World 2, were completed in December 2012.
+The two towers are also known as the ‘Condo Couple’.

 Imposing, statuesque and endowed with an undulating sequence of curves, it’s no surprise that MAD Architects’ mesmerising Absolute World 1 was nicknamed ‘Marilyn Monroe’ for its curvy, hourglass figure by smitten locals.

 In Mississauga, Canada’s sixth largest city, Beijing-based MAD saw fit to embrace not only a global trend for curvaceous skyscrapers, but also for satellite developments to express the town’s individuality.

 The Council on Tall Buildings and Urban Habitat (CTBUH) named the Absolute Towers the Best Tall Building in the Americas for 2012.